afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 **Summary**

-- In this video, we first reviewed our bicycle model, and looked at how the models kinematics and dynamics, as well as the path curvature constrain our motion planning problem.
+- In this lesson, we first reviewed our bicycle model, and looked at how the models kinematics and dynamics, as well as the path curvature constrain our motion planning problem.
 - Next, we looked at how static obstacles limit the locations our car can safely occupy, which restricts our feasible motion planning workspace, as well as how dynamic obstacles impact the maneuvers available to the ego vehicle and its velocity profile.
 - Finally, we discussed the role of regulatory elements and how they affect our driving behaviors.
 - Hopefully, this lesson has given you some insight into some of the constraints of the motion planning problem for autonomous driving.

 ### Lesson 3: Objective Functions for Autonomous Driving

-- In this video, we will explore some of the objective functions most commonly used in the autonomous driving motion planning problem formulation.
+- In this lesson, we will explore some of the objective functions most commonly used in the autonomous driving motion planning problem formulation.
 - In this context, the objective function of our motion planning problem `gives us a way of scoring our current motion plan`, and allows us to optimize the motion plans such that it has desirable characteristics.
 - After completing this lesson, you'll be able to list some useful objective functions that can be used in motion planning for autonomous driving.
 - You will also understand the benefits that each objective function offers to the motion planning process.